backdrop-contrib/token_custom/README.md

 # Custom Tokens

-It gives the user the ability to create custom tokens using standart input filters.
+It gives the user the ability to create custom tokens using standard input filters.
 If the php filter is enabled, you can use php code to access token arguments (i.e. the $data array).

 ## Requirements: